The EPT is a one-time assessment that helps CSU determine what reading and writing courses you should take upon enrollment.

 - A result of Standard Exceeded: "Ready for CSU or participating CCC college-level coursework in English" on the CAASPP Early Assessment Program (EAP) exam.

-- A result of Standard Met: "Conditionally Ready for CSU or participating CCC college-level coursework in English" on the CAASPP Early Assessment Program (EAP) exam and met the conditional requirement.
+- A result of Standard Met: "Conditionally Ready for CSU or participating CCC college-level coursework in English" on the CAASPP Early Assessment Program (EAP) exam.

-- The conditional requirement may be met by completing an approved English course in the 12th grade and earning a grade of "C" or better.
+The conditional requirement may be met by completing an approved English course in the 12th grade and earning a grade of "C" or better.
 Students who do not meet the conditional requirement will need to participate in the CSU's Early Start Program, unless the student met other Early Start Program exemptions.
 For more information visit: http://www.csusuccess.org/earlystart/early-start-faq.

 - New SAT Test: A score of 550 or above on the Evidenced Based Reading and Writing section*

-- Old SAT Test: A score of 500 or above on the critical reading section of the old SAT Reasoning Test
+- Old SAT Test: A score of 500 or above on the Critical Reading section of the SAT Reasoning Test

 - A score of 22 or above on the ACT English Test